-No. Summary of Submission Administration Comment Recommendation 10) Clew Way, Jindalee of 1,000m2 NLA which will be incorporated into Schedule 7, with the 'Commercial' zoning retained') as it will allow the City to continue to guide any remaining development of the land.
-Encourage the City to determine the ultimate zoning of Lot 1377 (6) Cockleshell Brace and Lot 1378 (6) Jindalee Boulevard, Jindalee pursuant to its methodology outlined in the aforementioned diagram.
-Should the City consider rezoning Lot 1377 (6) Cockleshell Brace and Lot 1378 (6) Jindalee Boulevard, Jindalee 'Commercial' rather than 'Service Commercial' under Amendment No. 172, we respectfully request that an appropriate maximum retail lettable area under Schedule 7 of DPS2 be imposed for these land parcels.
-We note that the maximum retail lettable area for Lots 1377 and 1378 should also take into consideration the permissible retail floor area at Lot 1900 (No. 10) Clew Way, Jindalee which is 1,000m2.
-Commercial zone would be applied to the land.
+No. Summary of Submission Administration Comment Recommendation 10) Clew Way, Jindalee of 1,000m2 NLA we Schedule 7, with the 'Commercial' zoning retain continue to guide any remaining development of the continue to guide and Lot 1378 (6) Jindalee and Lot 1378 (6) Jindalee Boulevard, Jindalee 'Commercial' under Amendment No. 172, we appropriate maximum retail lettable area unimposed for these land parcels.
+We note that the for Lots 1377 and 1378 should also take into confloor area at Lot 1900 (No. 10) Clew Way, Jindale (No. 10) Clew ned') as it will allow the City to of the land. mate zoning of Lot 1377 (6) Boulevard, Jindalee pursuant to diagram.
+(6) Cockleshell Brace and Lot nmercial' rather than 'Service erespectfully request that an der Schedule 7 of DPS2 be the maximum retail lettable area assideration the permissible retail Commercial zone would be applied to the land.
 Given the existing development on the site appears to include small scale retail, offices, restaurants and other uses commensurate with the objectives of the Commercial zone, as opposed to 'big box' retailers or warehouses/showrooms, the City has determined that a Commercial zone is most appropriate for the land.
 It is also noted that the retail component of the subject site has also previously been considered as part of the WAPC's Land Use and Employment Survey data from 2016 for the 'Brighton Centre', as well as the City's own Retail Needs Assessment from 2020.
 This means that the subject land has already been comprehensively considered as part of the City's broader activity centre hierarchy, ensuring that its re-classification as Commercial will not impact the primacy, operation and function of other local centres in the region.
 The fact that this centre is almost fully developed and functioning as part of the broader Brighton centre, means that any uncertainty regarding assigning a Commercial zone is significantly diminished.
-The City has determined a retail floor space cap of 1000sqm is appropriate for the site, based on information provided by the proponent. complement the existing Commercially zoned land to the south at No. 10
+The City has determined a retail floor space cap of 1700sqm is appropriate for the site, based on information provided by the proponent. existing Commercially zoned land to the south at No. 10 Clew Way.